chuckbe/chuckcms-module-order-form/README.md

 ### Requirements

+- Laravel v6.2 or higher
+- ChuckCMS v0.1.39 or higher
 - Bootstrap v4.0 or higher
 - jQuery v3.2.1 or higher
-- ChuckCMS v0.1.39 or higher
-- Laravel v5.8 or higher

 ### Installation